StathisDi/WordTea/README.md

 # DocParser
 Python script for parsing docx files and automatically create the references for sections and 2 levels of subsections, figures, tables and citations.
 The references need to be declared inside the text in a specific format.
+This tool enables latex like cross-reference capabilities inside MS Word documents without the use of Add-Ins.

 ## Declarations
 Create a label for the section, figures, etc. using the following format: